SiaFoundation/siad/doc/api/index.html.md

 to 'attachment' instead of 'inline'.
 This will cause web browsers to download the file as though it is an attachment instead of rendering it.

+**format** | string
+If 'format' is set, the skylink can point to a directory and it will return the data inside that directory.
+Format will decide the format in which it is returned.
+Currently we only support 'concat', which will return the concatenated data of all subfiles in that directory.

 ### Response Header

 **Skynet-File-Metadata** | SkyfileMetadata